cgpeltier/cgpeltier.github.io/index.md

 This project scrapes DoD program descriptions and other data from the R&D Budget Justification Books, and analyzes various emerging technologies in the FY2020 and FY2021 DoD Budgets.

-It was turned into an article for War on the Rocks: [Put Your Money Where Your Strategy Is: Using Machine Learning to Analyze the Pentagon Budget](https://warontherocks.com/2020/03/put-your-money-where-your-strategy-is-using-machine-learning-to-analyze-the-pentagon-budget/).
+It was turned into an article for *War on the Rocks*: [Put Your Money Where Your Strategy Is: Using Machine Learning to Analyze the Pentagon Budget](https://warontherocks.com/2020/03/put-your-money-where-your-strategy-is-using-machine-learning-to-analyze-the-pentagon-budget/).

 <img src="images/unnamed-chunk-7-2.png"/>